 Becker has exhibited internationally, most recently in solo shows at the Craft & Folk Art Museum, LAXART, and Shulamit Nazarian in Los Angeles, and the Lancaster Museum of Art & History.
 Residencies include Heart of Los Angeles Foundation, Montalvo Arts Center, and Saas-Fee Summer Institute.
 Grants include the Berman Foundation, Center for Global Peace Studies, and Nazarian Foundation and Six Points Fellowship.
 Becker is founding director of the Mobile Pinhole Project, an organization that uses a giant, mobile pinhole camera to bring photography workshops to children in neighborhoods across Los Angeles.

-Becker was born in Morgantown, WV, and lives and works in Los Angeles, CA. He holds an MFA from UC Irvine and a BA from Smith College.
+Becker was born in Morgantown, WV, and lives and works in Chicago, IL.
+He holds an MFA from UC Irvine and a BA from Smith College.